 Step Off!
 Magazine: You guys first opened yours several years ago in 2105.
-You don’t hear about about too many new record stores opening these days, if fact if anything you’re more likely to hear about them closing down.
+You don’t hear about too many new record stores opening these days, in fact, if anything you’re more likely to hear about them closing down.
 What was the catalyst that inspired you set up shop here Barrio Logan?

 DJ Inform: Well I had an opportunity here, some friends of mine had a space that had some extra room that they weren’t really using and they offered the room to me.
-They pretty much said ‘hey if you want to open up a record store here you’re more than welcome’ and just kind of threw it out there.
-They ended up giving me the room rent free for six months which is crazy and practically unheard of in general.
-I was selling records before online through Ebay and had a lot stuff, so it all started from there initially and that lasted about eight months and then we separated ways and I moved across the street to the location were we’re set up now.
+They pretty much said ‘hey if you want to open up a record store here, you’re more than welcome’ and just kind of threw it out there.
+They ended up giving me the room rent-free for six months which is crazy and practically unheard of in general.
+I was selling records before online through eBay and had a lot of stuff, so it all started from there initially and that lasted about eight months and then we separated ways and I moved across the street to the location where we’re set up now.

 Step Off!
 Magazine: You were originally set up in The Chrch correct?

 DJ Inform: Yea it was over there at The Chrch, and The Chrch is still here on the block they’re just a couple doors down now.
 Without their help and what they did for me I probably wouldn’t have the store and would probably still be selling online and at record shows.

 Step Off!
 Magazine: With Access Hip-Hop gone now you’re really the only record store left in San Diego that really specifically caters to the Hip-Hop, Soul, Funk and Jazz crowd.
 How does it feel to know that in a sense that your business is a significant staple in the San Diego Hip-Hop scene?